 - Sole possession records or private notes held by school officials that are not accessible or released to other personnel.

 - Campus security records that are solely for campus security purposes and maintained solely by the campus security unit.

 - Records relating to individuals who are employed by the institution (unless contingent upon attendance).

 - Records relating to treatment provided by a physician, psychiatrist, psychologist or other recognized professional or paraprofessional and disclosed only to individuals providing treatment.

 - Records of an institution that contain only information about an individual obtained after that person is no longer a student at that institution, i.e., alumni records.

 What is directory information?

 Institutions may disclose information about a student without violating FERPA if it has designated that information as "directory information."
-At Whittier College this includes a student's: name, postal addresses, email addresses, telephone numbers, field of study (major, minor, concentration and emphasis), dates of attendance, current enrollment status (full-time/part-time), class standing, receipt or non-receipt of a degree, award date of a degree, academic awards received (Dean's list, Department Honors, Honors at Commencement), participation in officially recognized activities and sports, weight and height of members of athletic teams.
+At Whittier College this includes a student's: name, postal addresses, email addresses, telephone numbers, field of study (major, minor, concentration and emphasis), dates of attendance, current enrollment status (full-time/part-time, withdrawn), class standing, receipt or non-receipt of a degree, award date of a degree, academic awards received (Dean's list, Department Honors, Honors at Commencement), participation in officially recognized activities and sports, weight and height of members of athletic teams.

 How does a student authorize release of his/her education record in the form of an academic transcript?